What to do in Glasgow?

 To visit Glasgow in 2 days, take the previous program and add the following visit ideas:

 - Visit the Riverside Museum or the Glasgow Science Center if you have children

 - Walk in Kelvingrove Park

-- Discovery of Glasgow University
+- Discovery of the University of Glasgow

-- Passage through the Hunterian Art Gallery
+- Passage par le Hunterian Art Gallery

 - Evening on Ashton Lane

-- Pollok Country Park to breathe the air of the Scottish countryside and admire the Burrel Collection
+- The Pollok Country Park to breathe the air of the Scottish countryside and admire the Burrel Collection

 - A long walk or bike ride along the Forth and Clyde Canal

 - And to end the day, you can discover the festive atmosphere of a “subcrawl” or discover the best Whiskeys with an awesome guide!